 Hand, managing director at RBC Capital Markets.

-The heavily weighted financials and energy group were up 0.3
+The heavily weighted financials and energy groups were up

 Brent crude oil prices rose above $110 a barrel, while U.S.